The best things to do in Bend for September

 Summer concerts at Hayden Homes Amphitheater in Bend, Oregon.

-Once you’ve shopped for layers, cinch that new fleece around your waist and head for one of Central Oregon’s awesome outdoor concert venues.
+Now that you’ve stocked up on extra layers, cinch that new fleece around your waist and head for one of Central Oregon’s awesome outdoor concert venues.

 For a special musical treat, head west for the time-honored tradition of the Sisters Folk Festival.
 It’s a multi-day event featuring a celebration of acoustic music, cultural arts, and some of the biggest names in folk and bluegrass.